By using this site, you agree to the Privacy Policy and Terms of Use.

 GMJ_Submit_Banner

-Research consistently demonstrates that poor caregiver mental health creates long-term negative impacts across multiple domains, the authors note.
+The commentary notes there is clear and consistent evidence that poor caregiver mental health has negative long-term impacts on caregivers, their families, and society at large.
 These effects ripple through families and communities, affecting child development, family functioning, and broader social systems.
-Yet current healthcare models fail to address this interconnected reality.

 Low-Income Countries Face Greatest Challenges

 The evidence reveals particularly stark disparities in low- and middle-income countries, where healthcare resources are already stretched thin.
-The authors emphasize that these nations face the greatest challenges in developing effective intervention and service delivery models for caregiver mental health disorders.
+The Lancet Global Health commentary emphasizes that there remain important gaps in understanding of effective intervention and service delivery models to prevent and treat caregiver mental disorders, particularly in low-income and middle-income countries.

 Integration Key to Effective Solutions